mariatanasescu/Console-Finances/README.md

 Week 4 java challenge

-#
+## Description

+We are given an array with dates and amounts or corresponding profits and asked to perform various tasks on the array.

+## Whole Task

+Instructions
+Create a new GitHub repo called Console-Finances.
+Then, clone it to your computer.

+Copy the starter files into your local git repository.

+You have been given a dataset composed of arrays with two fields: Date and Profit/Losses.

+Your task is to write JavaScript code that analyzes the records to calculate each of the following:

 The total number of months included in the dataset.
-DONE

 The net total amount of Profit/Losses over the entire period.
-# select all the second items of each item in the array
-## How??
-## moneyList= finances[0][1] +
-# make the sum of all items
-# (let i = 0, i < finances.length, i++)

-fu

 The average of the changes in Profit/Losses over the entire period.
-# make the difference of all amounts two by two
-# add all differences together and divide them by the number of differences which is leength-1 I think

-You will need to track what the total change in profits are from month to month and then find the average.
+You will need to track what the total change in profits is from month to month and then find the average.

 (Total/Number of months)

 The greatest increase in profits (date and amount) over the entire period.
-# find the largest difference
-# return the time and amount

 The greatest decrease in losses (date and amount) over the entire period.
-# find the differences that resunt in negative amounts
-# pick the smallest amount
-# return time and amount

 When you open your code in the browser your resulting analysis should look similar to the following: